 - Social Development

-- Analysis and observational techniques used to investigate one’s social abilities, particularly with establishing peer relationships, taking others’ perspective, and understanding subtle social cues (e.g., body language, facial expression, tone of voice, awareness of personal space).
+- Investigate kids social skills, such as being able to make new friends, take others’ perspective, and understand subtle social cues (e.g., body language, facial expression, tone of voice, awareness of personal space).

 - Anxiety and mood

-- Analysis of one’s levels of anxiety and mood difficulties and the effect it has on everyday functioning and performance.
-Difficulties with separation, test taking, performing in a group, moderating/coping with stress, and neurological tendencies to obsess are addressed.
+- Learn more about kids’ levels of stress, anxiety, and mood.
+Also learn the effect these have on everyday functioning and performance.
+Difficulties with separation, test taking, performing in a group, moderating/coping with stress, and tendencies to obsess are addressed.